-- Shall not be smaller in size than the outlet pipe size of the valve, or have any reducing couplings or other restrictions. - · Shall not be plugged or blocked. - · Shall be of material listed for hot water distribution. - Shall be installed so as to allow complete drainage of both the temperature-pressure relief valve, and the discharge pipe. - · Shall terminate at an adequate drain. - Shall not have any shut-off valve between the relief valve and tank nor in the discharge pipe.
+- Must not be smaller in size than the outlet pipe size of the valve, or have any reducing couplings or other restrictions. - Must not be plugged or blocked. - Must be of material listed for hot water distribution. - Must be installed so as to allow complete drainage of both the temperature-pressure relief valve, and the discharge pipe. - Must terminate a maximum of six inches above a floor drain or external to the building.
+In cold climates, it is recommended that the discharge pipe be terminated at an adequate drain inside the building. - Must not have any shut-off valve between the relief valve and tank nor in the discharge pipe.

 Water temperature over 125°F (52°C) can cause severe burns instantly resulting in severe injury or death.
 Children, the elderly, and the physically or mentally disabled are at highest risk for scald injury.
+Feel water before bathing or showering.
+BURN Temperature limiting valves are available.
+Read this instruction manual for safe temperature setting.